gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 intervals and the assumptions differ.
-Specifically, the bootstrap interval can tolerate different distribution shapes other than normal and still provide intervals that work well^[When hypothesis tests "work well" they have high power \index{power} to detect differences while having Type I error rates \index{type I error} that are close to what we choose *a priori*.
+Specifically, the bootstrap interval can tolerate different distribution shapes other than normal and still provide intervals that work well^[When hypothesis tests "work well" they have high power \index{power} to detect differences while having Type I error rates \index{Type I error} that are close to what we choose *a priori*.
 When confidence intervals "work well", they contain the true parameter value in repeated random samples at around the selected confidence level, which is called the ***coverage rate***. \index{coverage rate}].
 The other assumptions